Skip to Content

 Should prosciutto bread be refrigerated?

 Yes, prosciutto bread should be refrigerated.
-It has opened, cooked meat it in and that shouldn’t sit out on the counter.
+It has cooked meat it in and that shouldn’t sit out on the counter.

 Can prosciutto bread be frozen?